tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 Every patrol, every ambush we set, is not just a military strategy; it's a personal vendetta.
 In the quiet moments, when the jungle whispers its ancient secrets, I find myself talking to my brother, promising him justice, promising that his death will not be in vain.

-As I glance to my side, I see my friend, Special Vinh, his fingers deftly moving over the beads of his rosary.
+As I glance to my side, I see my friend, Specialist Vinh, his fingers deftly moving over the beads of his rosary.

 "Hey, Vinh," I whisper, nudging him gently, "make sure you say a prayer for me too."
 I give him a half-hearted smile.
 I'm a Buddhist, but in times like these, I'll take all the protection I can get.